VM Scaling and Load Balancing via Cost Optimal MDP Solution: MDP formulation

-Denote the scheduling vector $\bu$ of length $\bn$, such that $u_i(t)\in\{0,1\}$ and $0\leq\sum_i^\bn u_i(t)\leq1$.
-The sum is equal to $0$ in the case the decision was a rejection.
-Otherwise, the scheduling decision at $t$ is expressed by $i$, for which $u_i(t)=1$.
-The \textit{queue activation policy} is applied at each task arrival, is described by action vector $\bb(t)=\{b_i(t)\}$, $b_i(t)\in\{1,0\}$, where the possible values for $b_i$ stand for "deploy", and "not deploy", respectively.
-The \textit{queue destruction policy} is applied at each departure event and is described by action vector $\bd(t)=\{d_i(t)\}$, $d_i(t)\in\{1,0\}$, Hence, the action space consists of the triplet $\{\bu,\bb,\bd\}$.
+where $i$ indexes the queue and the possible values for $b_i$ stand for "deploy", and "not deploy", respectively.
+The \textit{queue termination policy} is applied at each departure event and is described by \textit{terminate action vector}